 This includes fruit trees, shrubs, roses, grapes, and berries.
 Bare-root and potted roses can be planted in February.
 Bare-root vegetables such as artichokes, asparagus, and rhubarb can also be planted this month.

-Begin planting annuals such as pansies, calendula, and poppies in containers, hanging baskets, and borders this month.
+Begin planting annuals such as primroses, pansies, violas, calendula, and poppies in containers, hanging baskets, and borders in February.

-Start seeds indoors for cool-season veggies, such as lettuce, onions, broccoli, and Brussel sprouts.
+Start seeds indoors for cool-season veggies, such as lettuce, onions, broccoli, and Brussels sprouts.

 Transplant cool-season starts such as carrots, arugula, cabbage, kale, lettuce, and onions into the garden.
 Plant the starts and seeds in amended soil with compost and organic fertilizer.